qode4you/ValoGuard/README.md

 ## ValoGuard seems bugged or is not working.
 What should i do?
-Please run `ValoGuard_debug.pyc` to fix common problems with ValoGuard.
+Please run `ValoGuard_debug` to fix common problems with ValoGuard.
 If you got a new license, you can also run it to remove your current key.

 # Credits